YIPinMeta/BMICalculator/README.md

 Obese: BMI ≥ 30

-Getting Started
+🚀 Getting Started
-Prerequisites
-Java Development Kit (JDK) installed on your system
+Requirements
+Java installed (JDK 8 or higher)

 How to Compile
-Navigate to the folder containing the BMICalc.java file and compile the program using:

 bash
 Copy code
 javac BMICalc.java
 How to Run
-Once compiled, run the program with:

 bash
 Copy code
 java BMICalc
-Sample Usage
-plaintext
+🖥️ Example
+yaml
 Copy code
-Enter your weight in kilograms: 70
+Enter your weight in kilograms: 68
-Enter your height in meters: 1.75
+Enter your height in meters: 1.70
-Your BMI is: 22.857142857142858
+Your BMI is: 23.529411764705884
 You have a normal weight.
-Code Highlights
-Uses Scanner for user input

-Includes proper BMI classification with conditionals

-Closes the scanner to avoid resource leaks
+💡 How It Works
+The program prompts the user to input their weight and height.

+It calculates the BMI using the formula.

+Based on the BMI value, it categorizes the user's weight status.

+🧠 Tip
+To improve or expand the program:

+Add input validation (e.g., check for negative numbers)

+Support imperial units (pounds and inches)

+Round the BMI result to 2 decimal places for clarity

-License
+📄 License
-This project is open source and available under the MIT License.# BMICalculator
+This project is licensed under the MIT License.